emaloney/CleanroomLogger/README.md

 Log.debug?.trace()
 ```

-The following message would be logged when that line gets executed:
+Assuming logging is enabled for the `.debug` severity, the following message would be logged when that line gets executed:

 ```
 ModularTable.swift:364 — tableView(_:cellForRowAtIndexPath:)
 ```

-> **Note:** Because trace information is typically not desired in production code, you would generally only perform tracing at the [`.debug`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Enums/LogSeverity.html#/s:FO15CleanroomLogger11LogSeverity5debugFMS0_S0_) or [`.verbose`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Enums/LogSeverity.html#/s:FO15CleanroomLogger11LogSeverity7verboseFMS0_S0_) severity levels.

 #### Logging an arbitrary value